 “They do amazing work with adults and youngsters who are bereaved, or about to be, they provide respite care, offer ‘wellbeing in bereavement’ support, and also train professionals working in their sector, but it costs them close to £600,000 a year and they have to rely on goodwill and support to raise those funds.

-“We’ve arranged for two ropes to be lowered from the roof, we’re looking for 60 daredevils to take part, and now we’re asking all our contacts and friends in the city’s commercial property sector if they’d like to sign-up.
+“We’ve arranged for two ropes to be lowered from the roof, we’re looking for 60 daredevils to take part, and now we’re asking all our contacts and friends in Birmingham’s commercial property sector if they’d like to sign-up.

 ”We’d also be delighted to welcome residents from the tower too, as it would certainly give them a different perspective on their homes.”

-Mark Holbeche, Director of Development at Regal Property Group, said: “Abseiling down the first tower at The Bank, which is currently one of the tallest residential buildings in the city, is a huge challenge.
+Mark Holbeche, Director of Development at Regal Property Group, said: “Abseiling down the first tower at The Bank, which is currently one of the tallest residential buildings in Birmingham city centre, is a huge challenge.